DanialArab/0_Machine_Learning_Course/README.md

 # Logistic regression for classification problem
 Classification can be either binary or multi class classification.
 The property of the logistic regression algorithm is that outputs or the predictions of the algorithm are always between zero and one and do not become either bigger than one or less than zero.
-The name of the algorithm is not intuitive because it is named logistic regression but it is used in classification.
+The name of the algorithm is not intuitive because it is named logistic regression but it is used for classification.
 Logistic function (or sigmoid function) is the hypothesis function of the logistic regression algorithm, which is as follows:

 ![1](https://user-images.githubusercontent.com/54812742/137561885-0475be42-c99b-4939-b21c-302ef9dd0837.PNG)